The Clear

 Houston, but occasionally

-I would take them up on their offer.
+I would take them up on their offer to go dancing too.

 Part of the problem was that I was always solo... it was a little weird

-going dancing with six couples.
+going dancing with seven couples.
 Plus I was younger

 than all of them.
 Two of the couples were in their fifties and